( 33240 Reads)|

 Figure 2.16.
 A schematic of the nucleic acid polymer.
 In this picture the bases of the two anti-parallel (having their 5' to 3' linkages running in opposite direction) strands of a DNA double helix are shown.
 Note the sugar-phosphate backbone from which the bases extend and pair with matching bases from the other strand.
 The dashed lines show hydrogen bonds between the base pairs.

 The bases of the four nucleotides are different, but there is also a pattern.
 Adenine (A) and guanine (G) are purines, and therefore have a distinctive two-ring structure; they differ in the chemical groups attached to the rings.
 Likewise, cytosine (C), thymine (T) and uracil (U) are all pyrimidines and share a single-ringed structure, but also differ in their attached groups.
-Not surprisingly, as these extra chemical groups distinguish the different purines and pyrimidines structurally, they are also responsible for their important functional differences as well.
+Not surprisingly, as these extra chemical groups distinguish the different purines and pyrimidines structurally, they are also responsible for their important functional differences.

 Figure 2.17.
 The Double Helix.
 Note how the two nucleic acid strands spiral around each other in a regular repeating pattern.
 There are 10 bases per turn of the double helix.
 Bases pair with one another in the center of the helix cylinder and form what some have likened to a spiral staircase.
 The above figure can be rotated by clicking on the arrows.